Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 **About `%has`**

-The following applies to all %HaS hashes below:
+The following applies to all %has hashes below:

 - They refer to any html attributes and/or strappings to apply to the current element.
 - When helpers are nested, all occurrencies are change to tag-specific names, such as `%panel_has`.